This page is sponsored by:

 Jim Davis (1909-1981)

 Character actor Jim Davis is known for his many westerns but is best remembered in the role of Jock Ewing on the CBS TV series Dallas.
 Born in Missouri in August 1909, Davis entered films in the early 1940s.
 Following World War II, Davis found roles in such films as Gallant Bess (1947; with Marshall Thompson and Hellfire (1949; with Marie Windsor).
 He didn't headline a picture until the 1950 low-budget film noir release Hi-Jacked.
-Throughout the 1950s Davis worked steadily in films, but when his career stalled in the 1960s, he found lots of work in television.
-Some of his later films include Jesse James Meets Frankenstein's Daughter (1966; with Cal Bolder) and Dracula Vs. Frankenstein (1971; with Anthony Eisley and Lon Chaney Jr.).
+Throughout the 1950s Davis worked steadily in films, but when his career stalled in the 1960s he found lots of work in television.
+Some of his later films include Jesse James Meets Frankenstein's Daughter (1966; with John Lupton and Cal Bolder) and Dracula Vs. Frankenstein (1971; with Anthony Eisley and Lon Chaney Jr.).
 Following the death of his daughter in 1970, he threw himself into his career, acting in a number of films in the 1970s and landing a plum role on Dallas.
 Davis died of cancer in April 1981 at the age of 71.

 Divine (1945-1988)